Limited-Trust in Social Network Games: Learning under unknown

 Player 1 can refine its knowledge of $\delta_{2}$ based on player 2's response by considering the Pareto frontier of player 2's strategies measured in the values of $u_2$ and $u_1+u_2$.
 Assume that there are $k$ strategies on the frontier and they are relabeled $\{s_1,s_2,...,s_k\}$ such that $u_2(s_1)>u_2(s_2)>...>u_2(s_k)$ and $u_1(s_1)+u_2(s_1)<u_1(s_2)+u_2(s_2)<...<u_1(s_k)+u_2(s_k)$.
 Figure \ref{fig_pareto_leader} depicts such a frontier with $k=5$.
 If player 2 plays $s_j$ in response, then it must be that $b_1-b_j \leq \delta_2 < b_1-b_{j+1}$.
 Let $b_{k+1} = -\infty$ for the case where $j=k$.

 Analyzing the Pareto frontier allows player 1 to determine whether a better bound for $\delta_2$ is found and whether $\delta_2$ has changed.
 Consider Figure \ref{fig_pareto_leader} again: based on player 1's previous bounds for $\delta_2$, it expects player 2 to select either $s_2$ or $s_3$, depending on whether $b_1-b_3 > \delta_{2}$.
 Thus if player 2 responds with $s_j\in\{s_1,s_4,s_5\}$, there has been a change to $\delta_2$.
-Algorithm 1 gives the full method for the leader player 1 to update its bounds for the follower player 2, while noticing any detectable changes in $\delta_2$.
+Algorithm 1 how the leader player 1 notices detectable changes and updates its bounds for $\delta_2$.

+For the interested reader, Appendix B contains additional work deriving the expected time for the leader to learn the follower's $\delta$ to arbitrary precision levels.